SESchmedes/HIDskinmicrobiome/README.md

 Documentation for scripts and analysis from Schmedes et. al 2017, (AEM, under review) using data from Oh et al., Cell, 2016 for shotgun metagenomic analyses

+The scripts provided were used in Schmedes et al. 2017; however, I am in the process of putting together a more formal pipeline for others to use.
+Please be patient!

+In the meantime, please direct any questions/comments to sarahschmedes@gmail.com.

 ## General Workflow

 - Fastq readpreprocessing